jorginhocode/responsive-password-generator/README.md

-# Responsive Password Generator Form
+# Responsive Password Generator

-### Responsive Password Generator Form
+### Responsive Password Generator

-- Responsive Password Generator Form using HTML, CSS & JS.
+- Responsive Password Generator using HTML, CSS & JS.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.
 - Developed first with the Desktop First methodology, then for mobile.
 - Includes dark/light mode.